roscopeco/eeprom-programmer/README.md

 ## Enhancements

 At the moment this just writes the same data to every byte.
-I then hook up the EEPROM to a bunch of LEDs and use jumpers to drive the address bus.
+I then pull the EEPROM and put it into another board to verify it's been written correctly; there I hook up the EEPROM to a bunch of LEDs (on the data pins) and use jumpers to drive the address pins.

 The next step is to allow it receive (via USB serial probably) a bunch of actual data to write.

 It could also get the data over WiFi, but that would just be silly.